tarjerw/TDT4173-project-group6/README.md

 To run the files the two csvs TweetDatabase_2016.csv and TweetDatabase_2020.csv need to be uploaded to colab.
 In addition, for training the word2vec model in ML_project_(CNN).ipynb, the 'reddit_worldnews_start_to_2016-11-22.csv' need to be downloaded and uploaded to colab from https://www.kaggle.com/rootuser/worldnews-on-reddit.
 This file was too large to be directly uploade to the git repository.

 1) Data analytics, of the dataset is done in the file ML_project_(data_analysis).
+     <br/>1.1) Remember to upload TableIt.py to colab (in addition to TweetDatabase_2016.csv and TweetDatabase_2020.csv) to print out the tables.

 2) Running logistic regression using bag-of-words and n-gram is done in the file ML_project_(BOW).ipynb.
     <br/>2.1) Remember to upload TableIt.py to colab (in addition to TweetDatabase_2016.csv and TweetDatabase_2020.csv) to print out the tables.